New Employee Onboarding: 4 Things To Do To Onboard Like A Pro

 For more tips on how to adapt onboarding experiences to a remote setting, check out: _Remote onboarding for new hires: Rethinking the onboarding process for the new normal.

 Many organizations underestimate the value of an engaging onboarding experience.
-Applying good practices when it comes to onboarding plays a key role in creating employee engagement for new joiners.
 There is a significant correlation between employee engagement and employee performance within a company, resulting in higher productivity levels—in fact, highly engaged teams show 21% higher profitability.

 There are many ways HR managers and team managers can foster engagement in the workplace.
 One method is by hosting physical or virtual gatherings for new joiners to meet their peers—organizing lunch breaks with colleagues is a cornerstone bonding activity, and a quick way to help bring people together.